 Highlights: Historic Trogir Old Town, Plaža Trogir Beach

 Trogir is a short 30-minute drive from bustling Split.
 It is one of my favorite towns I visited in Croatia!

 It’s stone streets and buildings engulf you in this medieval fairytale, while the bright blue water in its bay makes it feel like a sunny paradise.

 There are so many cute nooks walking around this town, I suggest you to simply explore.
-The center is small and effortlessly walkable, so you will see everything in a day!
+The Old Town – an UNESCO World Heritage Site – is small and effortlessly walkable, so you will see everything in a day!

 After you explore the town and its riviera, head over the main bridge, turn left, and continue to walk about 10 minutes to Plaža Trogir beach.